 I'm really using the word "pantry" as a shortcut to mean "food that lasts a long time."

 The recipes below definitely use canned and dried food.
-Some recipes will use plant milks, because you can get them in shelf-stable boxes.
-They also include frozen foods and produce that lasts.
+Some recipes will use plant milks, which you can get in shelf-stable boxes, if needed.

 Wondering what produce or other fresh foods to expect?
-I'm talking about food that keeps for weeks or months when you store it properly.
-Food like:
+I'm talking about food that keeps for weeks or months when you store it properly, like:

 - bell peppers